 Activity note: Walking up to 1 mile on pavement.

 Breakfast: Buffet at the hotel.

 Morning: Take an excursion up Sulphur Mountain in a four-passenger, glass-enclosed gondola (weather permitting).
-This activity will reinforce what you have learned during this morning's presentation.
 Along the way, you will have a 360-degree view of the breathtaking beauty of the Rockies.
 Bring your camera along, you will be amazed at the view from the top!

 Lunch: Lunch on your own at the top of the mountain.

 Afternoon: You may remain with your Group Leader to continue exploring local sites or take the opportunity to head off on your own to discover Banff.
 Experience High Tea at the Banff Springs Hotel, take the gondola up to Sulphur Mountain, a boat cruise on Lake Minnewanka or just relax at the hotel.

 Dinner: Farewell dinner at a local restaurant in Banff, plated meal with salad, choice of entrée, dessert; coffee, tea, water.
 Other beverages available for purchase.

 Breakfast: Breakfast at the hotel is at 7:30 am.

 Morning: Departures from the hotel in Banff after breakfast as per individual travel plans.
 Group transfer to Calgary airport available (included in cost) departs at 8:30 a.m.; approximate arrival at Calgary airport is 10:30 a.m.
 For those staying on independently check-out is 11:00 a.m.
 This concludes our program.
 We hope you enjoy Road Scholar learning adventures and look forward to having you on rewarding programs in the future.
 Please be in touch via the Road Scholar Social Network, where you can share memories, pictures and comments.
 Best wishes for all your journeys.